Saturday

 Belle was soon in the action heading

-yards.
-At the other end United forced a flurry of corners
+At the other end United forced a flurry of corners and

-Ben Davies was well placed on the line to clear a sliced
+was well placed on the line to clear a sliced clearance

-minutes into the second period Mike Walsh replaced
+the second period Mike Walsh replaced Hessey who looked

 City began to get more into the game

-off the line by Bimson and later found himself in a
+the line by Bimson and later found himself in a great

-great position on the corner of the box,
+position on the corner of the box, he had time to turn

-catching the ball under the bar.
-Minutes later Ben
+the ball under the bar.
+Minutes later Ben Davies, again

-Davies, again playing at right back, volleyed wide
+playing at right back, volleyed wide as Chester enjoyed

 Carden and Brown again tested Ruddy